 Participation in the workshop does not obligate your institution to paying the licensing fee.
 RISHI’s only requirement is, in the event you desire to move forward with the program you agree to pay the initial licensing fee and evaluate further participation from year to year.
 We have a form that requires the signature of the individual responsible for approving the licensing fee, again, only if you decide to move forward with the program.

 Please keep in mind, this is copyrighted material and cannot be used without payment of the licensing fee.
 We also offer, and highly recommend your leadership attend and participate in one of our workshops to fully engage and understand the value of our program(s).
 RISHI is here for you and your leadership if there are questions or additional information is needed regarding the licensing fee or any other aspect of the program.

 The course must be taught in its entirety as described in the syllabus.
-Any other use of the syllabus must be discussed with Rachel Naomi Remen, MD and Evangeline C. Andarsio, MD at The Remen Institute for the Study of Health and Illness at Wright State University Boonshoft School of Medicine, the copyright holder.
+Any other use of the syllabus must be discussed with Rachel Naomi Remen, MD and Evangeline C. Andarsio, MD at The Remen Institute for the Study of Health and Illness at Pure Healthcare, LLC, the copyright holder.

 The course director(s) must agree that modules cannot be incorporated into other professional courses, nor can the courses in their entirety be incorporated into other existing curricula without the consent of copyright holder.

 Rachel Naomi Remen, MD, Founding Director of the Remen Institute for the Study of Health and Illness; Professor of Family Medicine at Wright State University Boonshoft School of Medicine and University of California at San Francisco School of Medicine; Founding Director of The Healer’s Art, A national curriculum for Medical Students; bestselling author of Kitchen Table Wisdom and My Grandfather’s Blessings.